 Are you tired of celebrating the same old Valentine’s Day every year?
 Why not spice things up by celebrating White Day, a unique holiday in Japanese culture?
-It will be a memorable and exciting experience for you and your partner and will allow you to learn about a different culture.
+It will be a memorable and exciting experience for you and your partner and allow you to learn about a different culture.
 Check out this blog article to learn more about the differences between Valentine’s Day and White Day and make this year’s celebration one to remember!

 1. History of White Day: What Is White Day?